 On her first day of nursing school, the Nursing Superintendent said to the new nursing probation students, “Let me remind you that you are going to need good health, intelligence, unselfishness, patience, tact, humor, sympathy, efficiency, neatness, plus plenty of energy for hard work.”
 A groan echoed around the room.
 “But let me remind you, too,” Miss Reamer said, “that nursing is the most rewarding of all professions for women.
 And frequently the most romantic and exciting,” she added with a twinkle in her eye.

-So nursing has been good to me.
-There have been the challenges and frustrations that are part of any career, but it still gives me great satisfaction when one of my patients says, “Thank you so much for helping me today, Pam!”
+Nursing has been good to me.
+The challenges and frustrations are part of any career, but it still gives me great satisfaction when one of my patients says, “Thank you for helping me today, Pam!”

-By the way, I am so glad I never became an oceanographer since I later discovered that I am very prone to seasickness.
-I will share more about that in my blog about being a cruise ship nurse — for one week!
-Truly, God makes no mistakes……
+By the way, I am glad I never became an oceanographer since I later discovered that I am prone to seasickness.
+I will share more about that in my blog about being a cruise ship nurse — for one week.
+Truly, God makes no mistakes.